nashville-software-school/front-end-milestones/2-foundations/concepts/JS_01_FUNCTIONS.md

 // Create an array that contains the words in the sentence var sentence = [];

-// The addExcitement function should accept the array as the sole argument function addExcitement (theWordArray) {
 /*
-      Write a `for` loop that iterates over the array argument and outputs the words.
+    The addExcitement function should be an impure function, and accept the array as the sole argument.
+It should iterate over the array and output the words to the browser console.
 */
+function addExcitement (theWordArray) {

 }

 // Invoke the function and pass in the array